zecookiez/AdventOfCode2020/README.md

 ## Notable Nights

 - Day 1: Site went down, and apparently I did not refresh it fast enough.
+- Day 3: Kept the extra newlines in the data, immediately regretted my decision.

 ## Tasks